 Chronic illness, cancer, pain management, dying, fear of dying.
 Alongside bereavement I am all too aware that the loss of a pet can be just as painful as losing a person in your life, and therefore I am happy to work with those experiencing pet bereavement.

-For 50 minute initial first meeting £20.
+Initial online /telephone 50 minute meeting £20.

 I can offer reduced concessionary fees for those on a low income, and for students, please contact me to discuss.